Data-Syntax/KridersFieldGuide/README.md

 ### Catalog 003: Krider's Field Guide
 - **Description:** The fourth catalog in the series, maintaining the modern "Krider's Field Guide" aesthetic.
 This issue highlights a dried Tea Rose on the cover, in line with the fall season.
 The guide also features a collection of four other distinct flowers: the Sweet crab apple, Coppery vygie, Peruvian zinnia, and the unique Veggie Rose (*Rosa chinensis 'Viridiflora'*).
 - **Required Images:** `coverRose.jpg`, `flower1.jpg`, `flower2.jpg`, `flower3.jpg`, `flower4.jpg`

+### Catalog 004: Krider's Field Guide
+- **Description:** The fifth catalog in the series, continuing the modern "Krider's Field Guide" theme.
+This issue features the Lantana (*Lantana camara L.*) on its cover, a plant known for its beautiful, color-shifting blooms and its dual identity as both a prized ornamental and a noxious invasive species.
+The guide touches upon the flower's surprising connections to scientific research, including its potential use in handmade paper production and cancer studies.
+- **Required Images:** `coverFlower.jpg`, `flower1.jpg`, `flower2.jpg`, `flower3.jpg`, `flower4.jpg`

 ---